Aserk/currency-converter-react/README.md

 https://aserk.github.io/currency-converter-react/

 ## Description
 This is simple currency converter build in React.
+Currencies are fetched from api.

 ## Technologies
 To create the page I used:
 1. HTML
 2. CSS
 3. Styled Components
-3. JavaScript
+4. JavaScript
-4. React
+5. React

 # Getting Started with Create React App